Carl Perkins: Sun Records

-In the United Kingdom, Perkins's song reached number 10 on the British charts.
+In Britain, Perkins's song reached number 10 on the UK singles chart.
 It was the first record by a Sun artist to sell a million copies.
-The B side, "Honey Don't", was later covered by the Beatles, Wanda Jackson and, in the 1970s, T. Rex.
-John Lennon originally sang the song when the Beatles performed it; later it was given to Ringo Starr, one of his few leads during his time with the band.
+The Beatles covered the B side, "Honey Don't", followed by Wanda Jackson and in the 1970s, T. Rex.
+John Lennon originally sang the song when the Beatles performed it.
+Later it was given to Ringo Starr, one of his few leads during his time with the band.
 Lennon also performed the song on the Lost Lennon Tapes.

 Road crash

 After playing a show in Norfolk, Virginia, on March 21, 1956, the Perkins Brothers Band headed to New York City for a March 24 appearance on NBC-TV's Perry Como Show.
 Shortly before sunrise on March 22, on Route 13 between Dover and Woodside, Delaware, their vehicle hit the back of a pickup truck and went into a ditch containing about 12 inches of water.
 Holland had to pull Perkins, unconscious, from the water.
 Perkins had sustained three fractured vertebrae in his neck, a severe concussion, a broken collar bone, and lacerations all over his body.
 Perkins remained unconscious for an entire day.
 The driver of the pickup truck, Thomas Phillips, a 40-year-old farmer, died when he was thrown into the steering wheel.
 Jay Perkins had a fractured neck and severe internal injuries.
 Later he developed a malignant brain tumor, and died in 1958.

 On March 23, Presley's band members Bill Black, Scotty Moore and D.J.
-Fontana visited Perkins on their way to New York to appear with Elvis.
-Fontana recalled Perkins saying, "You looked like a bunch of angels coming to see me."
+Fontana visited Perkins on their way to New York to appear with Presley.
+Fontana recalled Perkins saying, "You looked like a bunch of angels coming to see me".
 Black told him, "Hey man, Elvis sends his love", and lit a cigarette for him, even though the patient in the next bed was in an oxygen tent.
 Presley also telegraphed Perkins his well wishes.

 "Blue Suede Shoes" had sold more than 500,000 copies by March 22, and Sam Philips had planned to celebrate by presenting Perkins with a gold record on The Perry Como Show.
-While Perkins recuperated from his injuries, "Blue Suede Shoes" reached number 1 on regional pop, R&B, and country charts.
-It also reached number 2 on the Billboard pop and country charts, below Elvis Presley's "Heartbreak Hotel".
-By mid-April, more than one million copies of "Blue Suede Shoes" had been sold.
+While Perkins recuperated from his injuries, "Blue Suede Shoes" reached number one on regional pop, R&B, and country charts.
+It also reached number two on the Billboard pop and country charts, below Elvis Presley's "Heartbreak Hotel".
+By mid-April, more than one million copies of "Blue Suede Shoes" had sold.
 On April 3, while still recuperating in Jackson, Perkins watched Presley perform "Blue Suede Shoes" in his first appearance on The Milton Berle Show.
 This was the third time he performed the song on national television.